draperlaboratory/cbat_tools/bap-notes/01-preliminaries/03-Using-the-CLI.md

 ## Using `bap mc`

-To see how BAP disassembles a particular stream of bytes, use the `bap mp` command.
+To see how BAP disassembles a particular stream of bytes, use the `bap mc` command.
 For instance:

 ```
 bap mc --show-insn=asm -- 48 83 ec 08